-STEVEN DRACHMAN is a writer and critic whose work has appeared in The New York Times, The Washington Post, The Boston Phoenix, Entertainment Weekly, The Village Voice and The Chicago Sun-Times.
-This is his first novel.
+STEVEN S. DRACHMAN is a writer, critic and restaurateur whose work has appeared in The New York Times, The Washington Post, The Boston Phoenix, Entertainment Weekly, The Village Voice and The Chicago Sun-Times.

-PRAISE FOR STEVEN S. DRACHMAN AND THE GHOSTS OF WATT O’HUGH
+PRAISE FOR STEVEN S. DRACHMAN AND THE WATT O’HUGH SERIES

 “A fine writer, and a fine fellow ….” – Raymond Kennedy, author, Ride a Cockhorse (NYRB Classics)